shitallokhande/autonomous-driving-vehicle-detection/README.md

-# autonomous-driving-vehicle-detection
-Deep learning project for autonomous driving and vehicle detection using computer vision and convolutional neural networks (CNN).
-Implemented image preprocessing, object detection/classification, and model training using TensorFlow/Keras to analyze vehicle detection and autonomous driving safety scenarios.
+This project focuses on autonomous driving and vehicle detection using deep learning and computer vision techniques.
+The project includes image preprocessing, feature extraction, and building convolutional neural network (CNN) models for object detection and vehicle classification using TensorFlow/Keras.
+The model helps in understanding autonomous driving safety and vehicle detection scenarios.